IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 mechanisms which are outside the scope of this document, and reported at the MPIs within the optical network topology.

-In case of a multi-layer DWDM/OTN network domain, multi-layer intra- domain OTN links are supported by underlay WDM tunnels: this relationship is reported by the mechanisms described in {{optical-path-discovery}}.
+In case of a multi-layer DWDM/OTN network domain, multi-layer intra-domain OTN links are supported by underlay WDM tunnels: this relationship is reported by the mechanisms described in {{optical-path-discovery}}.

 {: #optical-path-discovery}